History of the Abderites

-Die Geschichte der Abderiten (English: The Story of the Abderites), subtitled Eine sehr wahrscheinliche Geschichte (English: A very probable story), is a satirical novel by the German poet and writer Christoph Martin Wieland.
-Written between 1773 and 1779, it was published in part in the periodical Der teutsche Merkur (The German Mercury) in 1774 and was first issued as a collection in book form in 1780.
+History of the Abderites (Die Geschichte der Abderiten.
+Eine sehr wahrscheinliche Geschichte) is a novel by the German writer Christoph Martin Wieland.
 It satirises the pettiness of the inhabitants of small-town Germany, using the ancient Greek town of Abdera as a stand-in for the contemporary German towns which Wieland was critiquing.
 Abderit is a name for a 'Schildbürger', a naive and simple but also conceited person.
 The term likely targeted the often hypocritical citizens of Wieland's home town of Biberach.

+Written between 1773 and 1779, History of the Abderites was published in part in the periodical Der teutsche Merkur (The German Mercury) in 1774 and was first issued as a collection in book form in 1780.